z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 topic, the discussion also covers other aspects of Z88DK which will be referred to in future installments.
 We introduce separately loaded libraries and the BASIC loader required to load them, more advanced appmake usage, and a makefile.
-The reader is encouraged to at least skim read the document even if they have no particular interest in BiFrost.
+The reader is encouraged to read the document even if they have no particular interest in BiFrost.

 ## Assumptions